When fall approaches, remember that you need to “winterize” your RV.

 If you have a newer RV, then you may have a siphon tube and water pump winterization kit already installed.

-If not, then you’ll need to disconnect the line coming from the fresh water tank and connect the tube from the water pump inlet into the jug of pink RV antifreeze.
+If not, you’ll need to disconnect the line from the fresh water tank and connect the tube from the water pump inlet into the jug of pink RV antifreeze.

 Step 6: Push RV antifreeze through the system